Picture of Dr Balwi examining a patient who has an androgenetic alopecia.

 Androgenetic Alopecia: Our Guide

-Typically, it develops slowly, starting from puberty.
-This means it can affect people during their growth years.
-It’s normal to lose hair over the course of one’s life as it’s a natural ageing process that occurs gradually.
+Typically, androgenetic alopecia develops slowly, starting from puberty.
+It’s normal to lose hair over the course of one’s life, as it’s part of a natural ageing process that occurs gradually.
 However, if this happens during the early adult years, it is most often a sign of hereditary alopecia.

 Summary